BackofenLab/B1_03_align-linear-gap/README.md

 python exercise_sheet3.py
 ```

-This will produce a csv file that you can import into excel, libre office calc, etc., where you can fill in the forward values by yourself.
+This will produce a csv file that you can import into Excel, Libre Office Calc, etc., where you can fill in the forward values by yourself.
 To check if you provided the correct result, you can go to the [test_exercise_sheet3](./tests/test_exercise_sheet3.py) enter the same sequence and  scoring and run it similarily:

 ```shell
 python tests/test_exercise_sheet3.py